Parental alienation is a relationship problem, not a disorder

 Frequently, one parent will accuse the other parent of parental alienation during these conflicts.
-Parental alienation refers the process of one parent poisoning a child against the other parent.
+Parental alienation refers to the process of one parent positioning a child against the other parent.
 While parental alienation definitely occurs, there has been heated and widespread debate about whether parental alienation should be classified as a mental disorder by the American Psychological Association.

 What about situations where there's abuse?
-That is top concern of detractors.
+That is the top concern of detractors.
 Battered women advocates and feminists believe that classifying parental alienation as a mental disorder would primarily be used by men as means of distracting the court from their abusive behavior.

-The APA has made their final decision.
+The APA has made its final decision.
 As the mental health organization prepares to issue its fifth Diagnostic and Statistical Manual of Mental Disorders, they have formally announced that parental alienation will not be included in the DSM-5, which is scheduled for publication next year.

-Dr. Darrel Regier, the vice chair of the task force assembling the new manual told the Huffington Post, "The bottom line - it is not a disorder within one individual.
+Dr. Darrel Regier, the vice-chair of the task force assembling the new manual told the Huffington Post, "The bottom line - it is not a disorder within one individual.
 It's a relationship problem - parent-child or parent-parent.
 Relationship problems per se are not mental disorders."